How to become a registered childminder

 What training is required?

-Before registering you need to decide what age children you want to care for so you choose the correct register to be registered on, this will be either the Early Years Register or the Childcare Register.
+Before registering you need to decide what age of children you want to care for so you can be on the correct register.
+This will be either the Early Years Register or the Childcare Register.

-If you plan on registering on the Early Years Register then you must:
+If you plan on registering on the Early Years Register then you need to:

-• demonstrate they have knowledge and understanding of the Early years Foundation Stage Framework (EYFS) including how to implement it, as part of your registration with Ofsted
+• demonstrate you have knowledge and understanding of the Early years Foundation Stage Framework (EYFS) including how to implement it, as part of your registration with Ofsted.

-• attend a child protection course that helps you to identify, understand and respond appropriately to signs of possible abuse and neglect at the earliest opportunity
+• attend a child protection course that will help you to identify, understand and respond appropriately to signs of possible abuse and neglect at the earliest opportunity.

-• have sufficient understanding and use of English to ensure the well-being of children in their care
+• have sufficient understanding and use of English to ensure the well-being of children in your care.

 There are a different set of registration requirements for the Childcare Register.